terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 ## **0 My approach to learning Palantir Foundry** 26.0808

-When I first started with Foundry I was overwhelmed.
+When I first started with Foundry I was a bit overwhelmed (this is a very powerful system).
 I first checked out
-- **[palantir.com/docs/foundry](https://www.palantir.com/docs/foundry)** has a lot of great content.
+- **[palantir.com/docs/foundry](https://www.palantir.com/docs/foundry)**.
+Has a lot of great content.
 But its probably not where you want to initially start.
 - **Several Youtube sites**.
 The sites I viewed were quite good, but not really suited for an absolute beginner.
-When you first start out with Foundry, the really big challenge is getting used to the dialogs.
-Documents are the best for absolute beginners (and they tend to be more up-to-date and can serve as the template for my own docs).
+Documents are the best for absolute beginners (and they tend to be more up-to-date and can serve as the template for your own docs).

 I wanted to get hands-on experience from the start.
 So I checked out several official Palantir sources of demos.
 There were a lot of demos.
 - **[build.palantir.com](https://build.palantir.com)** has links to examples/demos organized by type: AI Starter Pack, Document Suite, Reference Implementation, etc.<br><img src="/assets/777_23.png" alt="drones" width="32%" style="border: 1px solid #999;"><br>